SAFETY GUIDE

 Eye Protection: Safety Glasses and Face Shields

-Eye injuries are one of the most common workplace injuries for electricians.
-Flying debris from drilling, chasing, and cutting; dust and particles from working in loft spaces and underfloor voids; chemical splashes from cleaning agents; and the intense light and molten metal from arc flash events can all cause serious eye damage.
+Eye injuries are among the most common workplace injuries for electricians.
+Flying debris from drilling, chasing and cutting; dust from lofts and floor voids; chemical splashes; and the intense light and molten metal of an arc flash all cause serious eye damage.

 Generate RAMS in minutes